-MICHELE NORRIS, host:
+MICHELE NORRIS, Host:

 From NPR News, this is ALL THINGS CONSIDERED.
 I'm Michele Norris.

-ROBERT SIEGEL, host:
+ROBERT SIEGEL, Host:

 Afghanistan is bracing for the repercussions of an assassination today.
 Ahmed Wali Karzai, the president's half-brother, was shot to death this morning.
 He was the head of Kandahar's provincial council, and he was widely acknowledged as the most powerful man in that province.
 He had a hand in security, reconstruction and allegedly Kandahar's massive opium trade, as NPR's Quil Lawrence reports.

-President Karzai repeatedly defended his brother, claiming there was no solid evidence of corruption.
+QUIL LAWRENCE: President Karzai repeatedly defended his brother, claiming there was no solid evidence of corruption.
 Ahmed Wali Karzai himself denied any wrongdoing in repeated interviews, like this one with NPR.

-Today, President Karzai had scheduled a joint press conference with visiting French President Nicolas Sarkozy, which he went through with despite just having heard the news.
+LAWRENCE: Today, President Karzai had scheduled a joint press conference with visiting French President Nicolas Sarkozy, which he went through with despite just having heard the news.

-President HAMID KARZAI (Afghanistan): (Speaking foreign language).
+HAMID KARZAI: (Speaking foreign language).

-Quil Lawrence, NPR News, Kabul.
+LAWRENCE: Quil Lawrence, NPR News, Kabul.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.